-However, since transforming into Caitlyn Jenner, her hairline is looking very impressive.
+However, since transforming into Caitlyn Jenner, her hairline is looking very impressive and the infamous Bruce Jenner hair is no more.
 After being the cover star of Vanity Fair, her photos drew many compliments about her thick and lustrous hair, a far cry from what it was previously.

 Jenner has neither confirmed nor denied hair transplant surgery, but there are other alternatives she could have undertaken to get luscious flowing locks.

 Females tend to have a much softer and lower hairline than men, and with male pattern baldness affecting 70% of the male population it can make achieving a feminine hairline difficult.
 Hair restoration procedures such as FUE hair transplantation can be used to build upon and create a different hairline, which, can help those in the transitioning process.